SatSale/SatSale/README.md

 ./dojo.sh stop
 ./dojo.sh upgrade --nocache
 ```
-This will not actually upgrade your Dojo, as you should see a message asking if you are sure you want to upgrade to Dojo v1.9, which is already the current version.
+This will not actually upgrade your Dojo, as you should see a message asking if you are sure you want to upgrade to Dojo vX.X, which is already the current version you are running.
 Choose `y` there and wait for the upgrade script to run its course and rebuild Docker containers with the new variables enacted.
 Once you see logs for Docker Containers like Tor, Nodejs, and Bitcoind begin appearing in your terminal window, you can `CTRL+C` to exit the process.
 Dojo will continue running.

 ##### Next create and load a wallet.
 ```